IoT connectivity and the choice of standards (Part I)

 Finally, licensed cellular communication delivers a proven technology with high security standards.
 The existing licensed frequency spectrum enables higher QoS (Quality of Service).

 With prices going down for licensed mobile communication it gets more and more attractive for IoT developers.
 One of the last obstacles are the multiple and sometimes often complex pricing models offered by various mobile operators.
-1NCE developed the 1NCE IoT Flat Rate, a low-cost and fixed pricing model that allows mobile connectivity for just 10 Euros over 10 years including 500 MB of data and 250 SMS.
+1NCE developed the 1NCE IoT Flat Rate, a low-cost and fixed pricing model that allows mobile connectivity for just 10 Dollars over 10 years including 500 MB of data and 250 SMS.
 Partnering with German operator Deutsche Telekom and China Telecom Global we’re capable of delivering high quality mobile connectivity in over 100 countries worldwide.
-The obstacle of complex tariffs is an obstacle of the past.
+The obstacle of complex rates is an obstacle of the past.

 However, with all advantages NB-IoT and LTE-M brings in terms of long battery life its availability is still in its infancy and worldwide coverage, especially under equal pricing conditions has yet to be improved.
 Luckily there are the other mobile standards that can be very useful in the meantime.